 - when we do contact you, please attend your booked appointments at exactly the time you’re asked to

 - and whether you have had your vaccine or not, please continue to follow all the guidance in place to control the virus and save lives.

 Across Hampshire and the Isle of Wight our residents will be invited in one of the following ways to have a vaccination:

 - Using a local GP service: GP practices are working together across the county to vaccinate as many people as possible.
 Residents may be contacted by a different surgery to the one they usually go to.

 - Local hospital services: Patients may be contacted to have the vaccination as an inpatient or outpatient.

-- At a vaccination centre: These are due to go live shortly.
-If a person lives within 30 to 45 minutes of a vaccination centre, and haven’t already been vaccinated, they may have received a letter asking them to book an appointment online at www.nhs.uk/covid-vaccination.
+- At a vaccination centre: These are now available across Hampshire and the Isle of Wight.
+If a person lives within 30 to 45 minutes of a vaccination centre, and hasn’t already been vaccinated, they may receive a letter asking them to book an appointment at a vaccination centre through the national booking service online at www.nhs.uk/covid-vaccination.
 If they can’t access the NHS website they can call 119 free.
 If a person would prefer to be vaccinated by their local GP practice or vaccination centre, as explained in the letter, they can wait to be contacted by their GP or try the website again later as sites are being added as they become available.

-NHS England is also arranging for some local pharmacies to provide the vaccination on an appointment basis.
-Details of pharmacies will be added to the national booking system as they go live so individuals will be able to book an appointment with them, if that is their choice.
-We will add details of pharmacies in Hampshire and the Isle of Wight to the list of sites and the online map as they go live.
+- At a local pharmacy: NHS England is also arranging for some local pharmacies to provide the vaccination on an appointment basis.
+Details of pharmacies will be added to the national booking system as they go live so individuals will be able to book an appointment with them once they have received their letter, if that is their choice.
+We will be continuing to add details of pharmacies in Hampshire and the Isle of Wight to the list of sites and the online map as they go live.